jb0x168/ble-spam-analysis/README.md

 Google's Fast Pair protocol takes a similar approach with type 0xFF, but funnily enough this custom data isn't required to trigger popups on Android.

-See (https://github.com/furiousMAC/continuity) for more details on the structure of the continuity protocol.
+See [FuriousMAC's research](https://github.com/furiousMAC/continuity) for more details on the structure of the continuity protocol.

 ## Android